Doctor of Physical Therapy Program

 SMU is on the forefront of preparing you for an exciting and rewarding career as a physical therapist.

-Our doctor of physical therapy students get plenty of hands-on and community-based experience during their time on campus.
+Our doctor of physical therapy students get considerable hands-on and community-based experience during their time on campus.

-Our core faculty are nationally recognized experts in specialty clinical practice areas such as orthopedics, geriatrics, neurology, pediatrics, wound care, spots, and acute care; and include experts in clinical reasoning, ethics, and the best practices in teaching and learning of graduate health professions students.
-Our adjunct faculty come to campus from the clinic to teach our students in classes that relate to their areas of practice.
+Our faculty are nationally recognized experts in specialty clinical practice areas such as orthopedics, geriatrics, neurology, pediatrics, wound care, sports, and acute care, and include experts in simulation education, and educational leadership, including best practices in teaching/learning of graduate health professions students.
+Our adjunct faculty come to campus from the clinic or hospital to teach our students in classes that relate to their areas of practice, bringing expertise and real-world scenarios to the classroom.